Eruanne2/TracNova/README.md

 * To update a nested object value of the field in a document, simply making changes to the nested object by mutating it will not persist in the database when the document is saved.
 The nested object value needs to be duplicated, updated, then reassigned to the field before saving the document.
 ## Work Delegation
 * Learned to allocate time for group meeting to avoid design and styling conflict among parallel branches.
+* Learned to communicated more explicitly about how certain security measures will be implemented and how this will affect other parts of the codebase.